 2. Follow all the configuration in the 4th step.
 But this time, for the launch method, select the credential you created with the ssh key.

 To test the slave, create a sample project and select the option as shown below.
 You need to select the node using the label option.
 If you start to type the letter the node list will show up.

-In this tutorial, we learnt how to setup slaves on Jenkins 2.
+In this tutorial, we learned how to set up slaves for Jenkins.
 Ther is no complex step involved in this configuration.
-When it comes to automating the process, you will need scripts and jenkins CLI to this.
+When it comes to automating the process, you will need scripts and Jenkins CLI to this.
 I will cover that in future posts.

 Share if you like it and leave a comment if you have queries!!